1800 registered in the Codeheat contest 2020/21 and learnt how to participate in the FOSSASIA developer community.

 * Pull requests need to pass Travis builds, code CI tests and ensure migrations work.

-* Mentors and core-developers from the organization evaluate the work submitted.
+* Mentors and maintainers from the organization evaluate the work submitted.
 If the work is accepted, the developer earns 1 point for each accepted pull request and 1 point if they close an issue.
 So you could earn two points if you close an issue with a pull requests.
 [Please Note: Sometimes developers try to “beat the system” by submitting lots of small improvements as pull requests.
 Please consider that the jury is mainly interested in the substantiality and quality of code contributions and the sheer number is not the main criteria.]

 * After the pull request has been merged developers can claim another issue to work on if they wish.